Franco-Ottoman alliance: Crimean War and Syria

 In the Crimean War, a French-British-Ottoman alliance against Russia was signed on 12 March 1854.

 In another example of cooperation, in 1860, France later intervened in the Ottoman territory of Syria, with the agreement of the Ottoman Empire, with the objective to fulfill its mission to protect Christians in the Middle East, following massacres of Maronite Christians.
 At that time, France, led by Emperor Napoleon III, claimed to continue its ancient role as protector of Christians in the Ottoman Empire.

+Impact on European religious politics

+The alliance had profound repercussions within European Christendom.
+France's collaboration with Muslim "infidels" became a major propaganda tool for Protestants against both the Catholic Habsburgs and France itself.
+It fueled intense debates across Europe concerning the primacy of "reason of state" over religious unity and significantly undermined the Papacy's efforts to maintain Catholic solidarity against both the Ottoman threat and the Protestant Reformation.